Ricky Stuart: Personal life

 Stuart is married to his wife Kaylie and they have three children – daughter Emma and two sons Jackson and rugby league player Jed.

 Stuart was appointed a Member of the Order of Australia in the 2021 Queen's Birthday Honours, for significant service to rugby league, and to the community.
+Stuart had previously received the Australian Sports Medal in October 2000.

 The Ricky Stuart Foundation

 In 2011, inspired by his daughter being diagnosed with autism, Stuart and his wife founded the Ricky Stuart Foundation, a charity which aims to raise support for autism and to assist with the provision of carers and support for families.
 The Raiders replace their major jersey sponsor for one round each year with the foundation's logo to help raise further support.